How is Zeffy free?

 It's best to limit raffle participation to individuals outside the event committee.
 Under no circumstances should the person running the raffle enter the drawing.

 Depending on the raffle type, you must have a transparent process to draw the winner.
-You should have one individual draw the winner and an additional person to oversee the process.
+You should have one individual draw the winner using a raffle draw website and an additional person to oversee the process.

 Zeffy allows nonprofits to sell raffle ticket bundles.
 Choose "Options" when creating your raffle page to create a ticket bundle, and enter the number of tickets and the amount for your bundles.